Learning and development resources

 There are over 20 online courses covering various topics, from site-specific early diagnosis to the care that can be provided to patients throughout their cancer journey.
 All courses are RCGP accredited and supported by Cancer Research UK, Macmillan Cancer Support and other major cancer charities.

-GatewayC also includes a GatewayC Live webinar series, for healthcare professionals to engage with key issues of the day and generate debate regarding NHS recovery and clinical decision-making.
+GatewayC also includes resources for healthcare professionals to engage with key issues of the day and generate debate regarding NHS recovery and clinical decision-making.
 Webinars can be viewed live, or the recordings and additional resources can be accessed on-demand.

 Treatment and care

 Northern Cancer Alliance webinar detailing the new combined GI referral pathway (recorded 03/03/2022)

 For many patients and their families, high quality palliative care is an important part of care at the end of life.
 See https://northerncanceralliance.nhs.uk/palliative-and-end-of-life-care/